bonifaido/jungle/README.md

 	bundle

-I hope you are using RVM and then for running just type:
+To start the application:

 	rake

-to start the application, otherwise:
+or

 	jruby --1.9 jungle.rb

 of course JRuby needs to be installed.